XingyanLin/ECE4078_Lab/Week11/Week11_instructions.md

 2. Adjustment and improvement

 ## Marking schemes
-This lab session will not be marked.
+Week 11's lab session will not be marked.

 ## Getting-started
 TBA